-- 3. Scale insects cause tiny blister or shell-like bumps on leaf backs, sticky excretions, and sooty mold on plant leaves.
+3. Scale insects cause tiny blister or shell-like bumps on leaf backs, sticky excretions, and sooty mold on plant leaves.
 The damage caused by scale insects could stunt growth so be sure to wash leaves off and spray with horticultural oil or neem oil.

-- 4. Thrips are tiny black flies that suck sap from leaves, which causes white patches to appear on leaves and petals of mostly indoor plants.
+4. Thrips are tiny black flies that suck sap from leaves, which causes white patches to appear on leaves and petals of mostly indoor plants.
 Get rid of thrips with diatomaceous earth (DE) or insecticidal soap.

 6. Caterpillars are probably what comes to mind for most people when you first see holes in your plant’s leaves.
 For the majority of caterpillars, you can take the time to rub off the eggs you find on the plant and pick off caterpillars.
 It’s best to go inspect your plants early in the morning, which is when you will most likely find them chewing away.
 You can also apply sticky traps to capture adult moths before they can lay their eggs on your trees and plants.
 There are several different kinds of caterpillars that might be causing the damage.
 Cabbage white caterpillars love to eat brassicas and nasturtiums.
 Tomato hornworms are the caterpillars who often damage fruits.
-To get rid of caterpillars, dust your plants with B.T.
+To get rid of caterpillars, spray your plants Safer® Brand Caterpillar Killer.
 Caterpillars will leave black excrement dots called “frass” on leaves.
 Since earwigs can cause similar looking bite patterns in leaves as caterpillars, finding frass is a good way to tell if it is caterpillars that are damaging your plants.

 7. Earwigs are usually more beneficial than harmful since they eat insect eggs and adult aphids.
 However, they do like their fair share of soft fruits and new plant growth.
 Sometimes, older leaves tend to be chewed around the edges and look ragged when earwigs are involved.
 Use a pot filled with hay to attract earwigs and then release elsewhere.
 If you’re determined to kill the earwigs invading your home, sprinkle diatomaceous earth around and on plants with bite marks.

 9.Viburnum beetles, both the adult and larvae, eat leaves, which can slow your plant’s growth and looks ugly.
 To get rid of viburnum beetles and larvae, throw out twigs in late summer that have viburnum beetles’ eggs on them or release lady bugs in the spring to capture the larvae.

-- 10. Japanese beetles feed on flowers and the tissue between leaf veins.
+10. Japanese beetles feed on flowers and the tissue between leaf veins.
 Their larvae often causes brown patches in grass.
 To get rid of Japanese beetles, spray your plants and grass area with neem oil and set up these Japanese beetle traps to capture the adults.

 11. Slugs and snails like areas that are moist and shady and eat irregular-shaped holes in the leaf (but not along the edges).
 To see of snails and slugs are your plant-eating culprits, come out at night with a flashlight and look under leaves.
 Pour beer in a used, open tuna tin or plate to attract slugs and snails away from plants and into the beer.
 Slugs and snails often leave shiny trail on leaves and the holes are larger than a pencil eraser but smaller than a quarter.
 Slugs will also eat ripening fruit touching the ground.
 If you have a bad infestation, use Dr. T’s Slug and Snail Killer for quick results that won’t harm other beneficial insects.